-• Seminar Presentation: Each student will be responsible for making one short presentation during the term.

-- The presentation, maximum 5 minutes in length, will provide your final assessment of the approaches that we read and discussed throughout the term by answering the following question: which approach or approaches seem to best explain the politics of Canada?
-This presentation will occur in class on week 13. - o Presentations will be evaluated on the following criteria: - Presentation style (e.g. clarity and logic of organization and delivery) - Presentation substance (e.g. sufficient details about the problem/issue and institution, and justification of argument or substantive choices). - PhD STUDENTS ONLY: Each week, PhD students will be asked to deliver one short presentation (5-10 minutes) on one or more readings.
+- Seminar Presentation: Each student will be responsible for making one short presentation during the term. - The presentation, maximum 5 minutes in length, will provide your final assessment of the approaches that we read and discussed throughout the term by answering the following question: which approach or approaches seem to best explain the politics of Canada?
+This presentation will occur in class on week 13. - Presentations will be evaluated on the following criteria: - Presentation style (e.g. clarity and logic of organization and delivery) - Presentation substance (e.g. sufficient details about the problem/issue and institution, and justification of argument or substantive choices). - PhD STUDENTS ONLY: Each week, one PhD student will be asked to deliver a short presentation (5-10 minutes) on the PHD ONLY readings.
 The presentation should summarize the main arguments, discuss their relevance to course themes, and provide an assessment of those arguments.
+The grading of the presentation will put the most weight on the assessment portion of the presentation.

-HOW TO DELIVER AN EFFECTIVE PRESENTATION: SOME TIPS
+• HOW TO DELIVER AN EFFECTIVE PRESENTATION: SOME TIPS